dscalzi/Claritas/README.md

 }
 ```

 Only id and group can be resolved on 1.13+.
+Only group can be resolved for litemods.

 #### Supported Libraries

 * FORGE
+* LITELOADER

 Note: If bytecode analysis is possible, but not required, to resolve metadata for a particular library, support may not be added.